tomhendra/courses/16-fem-design-to-code/1-design-for-developers/README.md

 - Without this anchoring a design can feel disorganized and chaotic.
 - It provides a systematic order to layout; _the architecture of space_.
 - But if a design is too systematic it is too predictable, so the art is to break the grid a little bit.

+## 3. Layout in CSS

+- [Grid by Example](https://gridbyexample.com) by Rachel Andrew is a great resource with a lot of starting patterns.
+- [The Experimental Layout Lab](https://labs.jensimmons.com) by Jen Simmons is a good demonstration of innovative layouts.
+- Use DevTools to play around with the layout demos to learn how they are put together.
+- [Grid Garden](http://cssgridgarden.com) is another good learning tool.
+- [The CSS Grid Generator](https://cssgrid-generator.netlify.app) can help with starting off too.